The following review may be considered to adjust the expected contribution from other assets.

 These savings are not considered assets.

 Independent, married or sole support parents who are new immigrants may be required to use their savings that they brought with them to Canada to cover living costs during the pre-study period, if they are unable to find employment or if they are legally unable to work in Canada.
 Assets for these students may be reduced by an amount equal to the amount of OSAP living allowance for the pre-study period.
-For example, a sole support parent with two children would be eligible for an asset reduction of $590.66 per week or $9,450.56 for a 16 week pre-study period.

 The expected contribution from Other Assets of the student is adjusted as follows: